 The Indian Arts & Craft Association at its annual spring show and sale selected Albuquerque, New Mexico-based artist Shane Hendren as their 2007-2008 Artist of the Year.
 It is the first time in the history of this organization this prestigious award has been given on a masterpiece that has Japanese influence.
 Hendren charts this Native American Craft movement for a contemporary piece of jewelry that incorporates various advanced metalsmithing techniques, including, but not limited to the Japanese laminating technique known as mokume gane.
 The necklace titled “Sacred Circles” is a reversible masterpiece, with each circle tufa cast, married metals accentuate the outside of seven circles, accented with 27 layers of copper and silver mokume-gane shadowboxed on one side, and inlaid with Wright’s Mountain on the reverse side.
-The Museum of Indian Arts & Culture purchased this necklace for their permanent collection.
+The

 Using the Japanese technique of laminating metals in his jewelry was not only symbolic of the way Shane walks in two worlds but also a physical representation of that.
 These techniques are virtually unused by other Indigenous jewelers and few non-native jewelers due to the high level of skill required to perform them.